On this page:

 How often you’ll need to do this will depend on various factors.
 Supervisors take a risk-based approach.
 This means they focus more on supervising businesses that provide products and services which are more at risk of being misused by criminals.

 If your supervisor has any concerns about your systems and processes or you don’t comply with the law, you’ll have to fix issues that need attention.

 You might be given a warning, which may be made public in some circumstances.

 There are penalties if you seriously breach the law.
-These include fines of up to $5 million for businesses, while individuals can be fined up to $300,000 or sentenced to up to 2 years in prison.
+For breaches of civil offences, individuals can be fined up to $200,000 and companies can be fined up to $2 million.
+Repeated failure to comply with AML/CFT obligations, providing false or misleading information and other criminal offences can result in fines up to $5 million for businesses, while individuals can be fined up to $300,000 or sentenced to up to 2 years in prison.